ssa4403/Maven-Market-Analysis/README.md

 **3. Geographic Sales Data:** Get a clear visual of market penetration with an interactive map detailing sales distribution across North America.

+            Sales Distribution Map: Visualize sales distribution across North America, with the ability to drill down by country, providing a clear picture of regional market performance.

 **4. Time Series Analysis:** Understand weekly revenue trends to identify seasonal patterns or the impact of specific campaigns.

 **5. Revenue Targets:** Evaluate performance against targets with visual indicators to instantly recognize over or underachievement.